mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 Listens for when a `Spine.TrackEntry` finishes playing, when it fires its `Complete` event.

 ### Tips
+- **Memory allocation optimization**: Like Unity's built-in yield instructions, instances of these spine-unity yield instructions can be reused to prevent extra memory allocations.
-- **WaitForSpineEvent**: Listening for a Spine.Event with a name string is great for fast prototyping.
+- **WaitForSpineEvent constructor overloads**: Listening for a Spine.Event with a name string is great for fast prototyping.
 But when it's time to optimize, you can cache and pass it the Spine.Event's `Spine.EventData` reference.
 WaitForSpineEvent has a few constructor overloads that will allow you to do this.

 ## A note on Execution Order